NYPL/OpenAudio/README.md

 ## Resources
 * [WebAIM: Web Accessibility in Mind](http://webaim.org/resources/)
 Website with a number of excellent resources and services around web accessibility many of which are highlighted in the [Resources Page](http://webaim.org/resources/).

+## Prompts
+**Discover**: What new experiences can we make around discovery of audio?
+**Find**: How can we make it easier to search audio?
+**Listen**: What are some meaningful ways we can augment the experience of listening to audio?
+**Share**: How can we make it easier to share audio?
+**Learn**: What can we learn from audio?
+How can audio be used in an educational context?
+**Engage**: How can we engage a community through audio?
+**Access**:  How can we make audio collections more usable for people with disabilities?